insan1k/gerr/README.md

 - `Wrapped`: is the error type that wraps another error, it has the same information as the `kind` type, but also has the `Unwrap` method, thus it fulfills the `errors.Unwrap` interface.

-The `New` function returns a `Grr` interface type, behind the scenes it is either of type `wrapped` or type `kind` depending on the arguments passed to the function.
+The `New` function returns a `Grr` interface type, behind the scenes it is either of type `Wrapped` or type `Kind` depending on the arguments passed to the function.

-The `Add` function is a convenience function to add an error to an existing error, if the underlying type is `kind` then it will be converted to a `wrapped` type, and the new error will be added to the chain, if it's already a type `wrapped` then the new error will be added to the chain.
+The `Add` function is a convenience function to add an error to an existing error, if the underlying type is `Kind` then it will be converted to a `Wrapped` type, and the new error will be added to the chain, if it's already a type `Wrapped` then the new error will be added to the chain.

-The `Error` function exists to satisfy the `error` interface, and it returns the error message, which is a concatenation of the error messages of the underlying errors, separated by the separator.
+The `Error` function exists to satisfy the `Error()string` interface, and it returns the error message, which is a concatenation of the error messages of the underlying errors, separated by the separator.

 The `Chain` function returns the complete and sanitized error chain as `[]error` this is useful if more control is needed, which is not exposed by the `Is` function.